-The systematic literature review by Mohagheghi et al. (Mohagheghi et al., 2009) about model-based software development states that "the UML is currently the most widely used modelling language".
-A similar result has also been obtained in (Torchiano et al., 2013) where a personal opinion survey with 155 Italian professionals has been conducted.
+The systematic literature review by Mohagheghi et al. [11] about model-based software development states that "the UML is currently the most widely used modelling language".
+A similar result has also been obtained in [23] where a personal opinion survey with 155 Italian professionals has been conducted, while in [20] emerges that UML is often employed by companies in the software analysis and design phases.

-Another personal opinion survey about UML (171 professionals in total), by Dobing and Parsons (Dobing and Parsons, 2006), points out another strong statement: "regular usage of UML components were lower than expected".
-The authors of (Dobing and Parsons, 2006) suggest that the difficulty of understanding many of the notations "support the argument that the UML may be too complex".
+Another personal opinion survey about UML (171 professionals in total), by Dobing and Parsons [3], points out another strong statement: "regular usage of UML was lower than expected".
+The authors of [3] suggest that the difficulty of understanding many of the notations supports the argument that the UML may be too complex.
 The same claim, in more or less different forms, is present in several blogs, where several proposals of UML simplification are arising2.
-Maybe, the most authoritative is the one of Ivar Jacobson entitled "Taking the temperature of UML" (Jacobson, 2009), where he wrote: "Still, UML has become complex and clumsy.
+Maybe, the most authoritative is the one of Ivar Jacobson entitled "Taking the temperature of UML" [7], where he wrote: "Still, UML has become complex and clumsy.
 For 80% of all software only 20% of UML is needed.
 However, it is not easy to find the subset of UML which we would call the 'Essential' UML.
 We must make UML smarter to use".
-The need to simplify the UML is also shown by the recently released OMG draft proposal about this topic (Seidewitz, 2012).
-Moreover, the complexity of the UML seems to be one of the factors that limit its diffusion and usage in the industry (Petre, 2013): "UML is considered unnecessarily complex" and understanding its notation could require a considerable overhead.
+The need to simplify the UML is also shown by the recently released OMG draft proposal about this topic [21].
+Moreover, the complexity of the UML seems to be one of the factors that limit its diffusion and usage in the industry [13]: "UML is considered unnecessarily complex" and understanding its notation could require a considerable overhead.